Sage-Bionetworks/challengeutils/CONTRIBUTING.md

 ## Contributing

+We welcome all contributions!
+Please head to [issues](https://github.com/Sage-Bionetworks/challengeutils/issues) to either file any bugs/feature requests or find a task you want to assist with.
+Make sure to assign yourself the task if you decide to work on it.

 ### Fork and clone this repository

 See the [Github docs](https://help.github.com/articles/fork-a-repo/) for how to make a copy (a fork) of a repository to your own Github account.